JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-export.md

    * You want to separate the codebase of your final application from the common codebase.
    * You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.
-   * You use the Swift package manager for handling dependencies in your iOS project.<br/>
+   * You use the Swift Package Manager for handling dependencies in your iOS project.<br/>

    [Choose the integration method that suits you best](multiplatform-ios-integration-overview.md)
 </tldr>

-You can set up the Kotlin/Native output for an Apple target to be consumed as a Swift package manager (SPM) dependency.
+You can set up the Kotlin/Native output for an Apple target to be consumed as a Swift Package Manager (SwiftPM) dependency.

 Consider a Kotlin Multiplatform project that has an iOS target.
 You may want to make this iOS binary available as a dependency to iOS developers working on native Swift projects.
 Using Kotlin Multiplatform tooling, you can provide